 The Bottom Line

 If you aren’t just looking for the cheapest option, TurboTax may be the way to go.
 It offers a simple and straightforward user experience.
-First-time filers in particular will like how TurboTax guides you through the filing process.
+First-time filers in particular will like how TurboTax guides them through the process.
 Its paid options are relatively expensive, but they are worth the price if you’re a freelancer, contractor or business owner.

 Tips for Choosing a Tax-Filing Service